WHAT IS PLAGIARISM

 Mosaic plagiarism

-Mosaic plagiarism, also called patchwork plagiarism, is when an author takes a clause from an article and embeds it in his or her original work.
-This kind of plagiarism is usually hard to detect.
+Mosaic plagiarism, also called patchwork, is when an author takes a clause from an article and embeds it in his or her original work.
+This kind is usually hard to detect.

 Accidental plagiarism